Frozzie89/Colimobis/README.md

 # Colimobis

 ## Project overview
-This app manages work permits states depending on their advacement and the state of of the installation.
-It can record state changings to track them.
-It includes an admin account to add, modify and erase work permits and to track state changings.
+Colimobis is an app designed to manage and track the status of work permits, monitoring their progress and the state of installations.
+It allows users to log status changes for detailed tracking.
+The app includes an admin account for adding, modifying, and deleting work permits, as well as overseeing status updates.

 ## Platform Support